 Outline the specific research question(s)

+Following the acceleration of climate change across the world over the past decades, the landmark Paris agreement was adopted at COP 21 to accelerate response to climate change.
+It called for enhancing resilience and reducing impacts of climate change for Sustainable Development.

+Climate hazards in the Niger basin exacerbates impact on livelihoods, crop yields s and infrastructure for water management , agriculture , energy and transport in the basin.

 Climate variability and change are major obstacles to development in the Niger Basin, home to about 160 million people in nine countries among the poorest in the world.
 Over 70% of the population lives in areas where water and food security depend on unreliable rainfall and streamflow.
 Rural women in these areas practice small-scale agriculture to support their families and face particular challenges in adapting to the growing climate variability and change.
 The basin is currently not managed to support women’s water and food security needs and information on climate resilience strategies, including climate information services.
-Information on preferred and appropriate climate-smart technologies and practices are unlikely to reach women farmers, due to social norms and traditions, and unequal access to resources.
+Information on preferred and appropriate climate-smart technologies and practices are unlikely to reach women farmers, due to social norms and traditions, and unequal access to resources and information.
 Moreover, as rural women lack off-farm opportunities and are less likely to migrate for work, they are increasingly managing a larger share of agricultural activities.

-REACH will strengthen 500,000 rural women’s resilience by developing and deploying 1) climate risks maps that are accessible by rural communities, in particular, women farmers, pastoralists, and fisherwomen using information channels accessible to women; 2) developing alternative water infrastructure management plans that support water security, and food production needs; 3) climate information services relevant for women’s livelihoods using channels accessible to women; 4) innovative video-based extension services focused on climate resilience strategies that reflect women’s adaptation needs and demands, and 5) a capacity strengthening program aimed at rural women’s groups.
+REACH will strengthen 500,000 rural women’s resilience by developing and deploying 1) Developing prototype climate information services ( historical data up to seasonal, decadal and climate projection and scenarions) relevant for women’s livelihoods using channels accessible to women 2) climate risks maps and risk based measures and actions for building climate resilience that are accessible by rural communities, in particular, women farmers, pastoralists, dam managers and fisherwomen using information channels accessible to women; 3) developing climate resilient water infrastructure development and management plans that support water security, and food production needs;; 4) innovative two-ways mobile phone and video-based extension services focused on climate resilience strategies/actions that reflect women’s adaptation needs and demands, and 5) a capacity strengthening program aimed at climate services providers, extension workers rural women’s groups.

-REACH will answer the following research questions: 1) Where are the most vulnerable communities located in the Basin and how are they affected by climate risks and climate change?
-2) How can current and planned water infrastructures in the Basin be managed toward improving local and regional water securities given climate variability and àchange?
-3) Which climate information services do women need and which information channels can reach them?
-4) What are preferred climate adaptation strategies by women and how can they be best deployed across the basin?
-And 5) which capacities do rural women’s groups need to weather current and future climate risk events?
+REACH will answer the following research questions: 1) Where are the most vulnerable communities located in the Basin and which climate risks rare affecting these communities 2) How can current and planned water, agriculture and energyinfrastructure in the Basin be managed toward improving local and regional water securities under climate variability and change?
+3) Which climate information services do women communities need and which information channels can reach them?
+4) What are preferred climate adaptation strategies/actions by women and how can they be best deployed across the basin?
+And 5) which capacities do rural women’s groups, local climate services providers and extensions workers need to identify and assess current and future climate risks, support resilient development of communities in the basin ?

 1.2.2 Your team's research idea: Research methods (max 250 words)